aptos-labs/aptos-core/storage/README.md

             transactions on top of it.
 Notice: If, while a snapshot is being taken, the chain advanced several epoch, past several new points where a snapshot is eligible according to this setting, we will skip those in the middle and take only at the newest epoch among them.
-For example, if the setting is 5, then the snapshots will be at at 0, 5, 10 ...
+For example, if the setting is 5, then the snapshots will be at 0, 5, 10 ...
 If when the snapshot at 5 ends the chain is already at 19, then snapshot at 15 will be taken instead of at 10 (not at 18). [default: 1]